Nutrition

 Ingredients

-- 2 teaspoon Cornstarch
+- 2 tsp Cornstarch

-- 1 teaspoon Baking Powder
+- 1 tsp Baking Powder

-- 1 teaspoon Apple Cider Vinegar
+- 1 tsp Apple Cider Vinegar

 - 1/2 cup Water

-- 1 teaspoon Pumpkin Pie Spice
+- 1 tsp Pumpkin Pie Spice

 Instructions

-- Pre-heat oven to 350 F
+- Pre-heat oven to 350 F (177 C).

 - In a medium bowl, add dry ingredients - wheat gluten, cornstarch, and baking powder - mix well.
 Add water and vinegar; I usually mix with my hands at this point.
-Don’t mix too much, just enough to get a dough-like texture
+Donโt mix too much, just enough to get a dough-like texture.

-- Split dough into 12 - 16 pieces (depending on how large you’d like them - I went with 16)
+- Split dough into 12 - 16 pieces (depending on how large youโd like them - I went with 16).

-- Roll these into balls and toss them in the sugar mixture until they are well-coated
+- Roll these into balls and toss them in the sugar mixture until they are well-coated.

-- Space out evenly on tray; no more than 6 - 8 on tray
+- Space out evenly on tray; no more than 6 - 8 on tray.

-- I have not used an air fryer for this recipe, so I’m not sure on the temperature and timing you’d need
+- I have not used an air fryer for this recipe, so Iโm not sure on the temperature and timing youโd need.

 Equipment